author logo, Florence Cole

 A busy train station in the early 1900s

-A busy train station in the early 1900s.
+A busy mainline train station in the early 1900s.
 An enhanced detail of a photo in the Steam Museum at Swindon.

 At the big London station, it was lovely to look around, and see the trains arriving, looking so majestic and important, then letting off their steam with a deafening blast.